mvysny/shepherd/README.md

-# vaadin-shepherd2
+# Shepherd

+Builds given git repos periodically and automatically deploys them to a Kubernetes cluster.
-Next attempt on Shepherd, built with off-the-shelf tools.
-Serves as a replacement for Heroku, to publish your own stuff.
+Serves as a homebrew "replacement" for Heroku, to publish your own stuff.
+Built with off-the-shelf tools.

 See the [previous Vaadin Shepherd](https://gitlab.vaadin.com/mavi/vaadin-shepherd).